alexcoplan/sculpt/README.md

 ## Options

 The Sculpt class itself has one option: `Sculpt.pretty`.
 This determines whether or not to print the HTML with line-breaks (in sensible places), or without any line-breaks.
-By default, `pretty` is on, but you may wish to have it generate HTML in a compressed format, in which case leave it off.
+By default, `pretty` is on, but you may wish to have it generate HTML in a compressed format, in which case turn it off.

 ## Dumping to HTML